Sorrer/ClawTree/README.md

 > Personal Feature:
 >
-> After completing a big feature, I find that there is a lot of work to be cleaned up all easily one shotted.
+> After completing a big feature, I find that there is a lot of work to be cleaned up, all easily one shotted.
 By utilizing a prompt queue, you can have claude one-shot bug fixes one at a time instead of all at once.

 - Per-session prompt queues that auto-send when Claude is idle (5s cooldown)
 - Add, edit, and delete queued prompts